JeffersGlass/mkdocs-pyscript/README.md

 ## Usage

-With this plugin enabled, all Python code blocks (type `py` or `python` or any other label that maps to `lang-python`) will have an added LOAD button in the lower-right corrner.
+With this plugin enabled, all Python [fenced code blocks](https://www.mkdocs.org/user-guide/writing-your-docs/#fenced-code-blocks) (type `py` or `python` or any other label that maps to `lang-python`) will have an added LOAD button in the lower-right corrner.
 When clicked, the code block will be transformed into an editable code snippet (using [codemirror](https://codemirror.net/)).
 When the user clicks on the green "run" arrow in the lower right corner, or pressed SHIFT+ENTER when focused, will run the inner Python code using PyScript.

 The included code is run in a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers), so as not to block the main thread.
 Each snippet is run in a separate web worker; variables, objects, and names are not shared between executions of the same cell.